Does Meditation Increase Dopamine Levels? Exploring The Science Behind It

 2. What is the effect of meditation on the prefrontal cortex?

-Meditation has a positive effect on the brain regions like prefrontal cortex which takes care of executive control of our actions.
+Meditation has a positive effect on the brain regions like the prefrontal cortex which takes care of executive control of our actions.

 3. Can we use natural ways like meditation to produce dopamine without any side effects?

 Indeed!
-Buddhist Meditation provides feedback resulting in enhancement of neurotransmitter dopamine and serotonin levels without causing anxiety or depression.
+Buddhist Meditation provides feedback resulting in the enhancement of neurotransmitter dopamine and serotonin levels without causing anxiety or depression.

 4. How is endogenous neurotransmitter release linked with meditation?